Ookay

-Abraham Laguna, known by his stage name Ookay, is an American electronic music producer, DJ and singer.
+Abraham Laguna (born January 10, 1992), known by his stage name Ookay, is an American electronic music producer and DJ.

 Career

 Laguna is based in Los Angeles and his father is a bassist who performed a bass solo during Ookay's Father's Day set at EDC 2015.

 2013

 Ookay teamed up with Diplo to remix Avicii's "You Make Me".
-The song was made available for a digital download on 30 August 2013.
+The song was made available for a digital download on August 30, 2013.

 2014

 On March 10, 2014, Showtek and Ookay released a single titled "Bouncer" via Showtek's label Skink Records.
 An official music video was uploaded by Spinnin' Records' YouTube channel two weeks later.

 On November 7, 2014, Ookay released his debut EP Ghost via Steve Aoki's label Dim Mak Records.
 When asked about his inspirations of creating the EP, Ookay said "I really wanted to push the boundaries of my skill.
 It's kind of a punch in the shoulder to my fans who get mad when I make anything other than trap.
 So I made an entire EP that's pretty much not trap (except Egg Drop Soup).
 Really trying to convince everyone that i'm not a one-trick-pony".